 All ReSharper's completion shortcuts can be pressed several times in succession.
-In this case, ReSharper adds new suggestions to the completion list.
+In this case, ReSharper adds even more suggestions to the completion list.

-The completion algorithm name appears at the bottom of the suggestions list.
 The new suggestions are marked with green vertical lines, so you can easily discover them.
-If necessary, you can turn off these helpers by clearing the Show completion type and Highlight new items check-boxes on the page of ReSharper options.
+If necessary, you can turn off this helpers by clearing the Highlight new items checkbox on the page of ReSharper options.

 Double basic completion